 To become a good designer, one needs to understand the user who will be using your product.
 And users turn out to be, well, people.
-This book provides a clear understanding into the behaviours of an user.
-Combining science with extensive research and some real life examples, it helps us understand the mind of the user and how it affects our decisions when it comes to designing.
+This book provides a clear understanding of the behaviors of a user.
+Combining science with extensive research and some real-life examples, it helps us understand the mind of the user and how it affects our decisions when it comes to designing.

 04. Smashing UX Design: Foundations for Designing Online User Experiences by Jesmond Allen and James Chudley

 This book is considered a bible for UX Designers.
 It is a great book for beginners getting into the field of UX Design as it focuses on the UX Design process from the beginning to the end, the tools used, introductions to wireframing and prototyping and more.
 The book has many real-life examples, deconstructed so that it makes it easier for a beginner to understand the approach taken to develop some world class websites and applications.

 05. Mobile App Design Guidelines - IOS, Android and Windows

 When it comes to designing apps for mobiles, each system has a set of guidelines one needs to follow.
 IOS has its own set of rules to designing their icons, apps and the entire look and feel of their apps.
 Same goes with Android, where they have their own set of rules termed as Material Design.
 Windows users/designers may be really few, but it is still important to know how designing for their system works.

 There is a huge load of resources and books when it comes to reading about UI/UX Design.
 We have combined a few of the ones we think are the best when it comes to beginning in the field of UX Design.